tomaka/luawrapper/README.md

 If you write your own derivate of `std::istream` (for example a decompressor), you can of course also use it.
 Note however that `executeCode` will block until it reaches eof.
 You should remember this if you use a custom derivate of `std::istream` which awaits for data.

+The `executeCode` function can trigger either a `SyntaxErrorException` in case of a parse error, or a `ExecutionErrorException` in case of an unhandled Lua error during execution.

+If the code returns a value, you can also pass an additional template parameter to `executeCode`.

+    LuaContext lua;
+    std::cout << lua.executeCode<int>("return 1 + 2") << std::endl;     // prints 3

 #### Executing lua functions